TheRealMamoot/ConChord/data/processed/README.txt

 ------------------------------------------------------------------
 Each .npz file contains the following keys:

 - X           : A 2D array of shape (num_frames, 12)
                 Contains chroma features extracted from audio.
                 Each row is a normalized chroma vector for one frame.

-- Y          : A 1D array of shape (num_frames,)
+- Y_chords     : A 1D array of shape (num_frames,)
                 Contains chord labels aligned to each frame.

-- source     : A 1D array of shape (num_frames,)
+- sources     : A 1D array of shape (num_frames,)
                 Each entry is the string 'wav' to indicate source type.

-- category   : A 1D array of shape (num_frames,)
+- categories  : A 1D array of shape (num_frames,)
                 Each entry is either 'guitar' or 'non_guitar' to indicate the instrument category.

 ------------------------------------------------------------------
 AAM DATASET